dlmutiny/DAIP/README.md

 5. Add more surf spots.
 Earlier the better.
 The more yearly data I have the more accurate my prediction model becomes.

+6. Competition tracker.
+Account for days that have surf comps.

-6. Develop an interface so users can easly access data.
+7. Develop an interface so users can easly access data.
 Right now you will find a CSV file containing a date and time next year with a predicted Crowd Index Level.